mietzen/python-fritz-advanced-thermostat/README.md

 ## Credits

 Thanks to [Argelbargel](https://github.com/Argelbargel) from the openHab community for [showing me a way](https://community.openhab.org/t/groovy-script-rule-to-update-temperature-offsets-of-avm-fritz-dect-301-302-based-on-external-temperature-sensors/139917) to obtain the thermostat data without selenium.

+## Disclaimer

+**This package is not related to or developed by AVM.
+No relationship between the developer of this package and AVM exists.**

+**All trademarks, logos and brand names are the property of their respective owners.
+All company, product and service names used in this package are for identification purposes only.
+Use of these names,trademarks and brands does not imply endorsement.**